-Each week you will be expected to complete tasks that include readings, videos, quizzes, discussions and responses.
+Each week you will be expected to complete tasks that include readings, videos,, discussions and responses.
 Larger 3-dimensional sculptures will be assigned and completed at home.
 You will be required to upload images of your work for critique and grading.

-Each week's module will open on Monday morning and each week's assignments will be due by Sunday at 11:59 p.m.
+Each week's module will open on Monday morning.
 You can complete the assignments anytime during that week and sculpture projects will often span multiple weeks.

 You are expected to be an active member of this class.

+Attendance Policy

-Attendance Policy Students are expected to complete assignments every week via Moodle.
+Students are expected to complete assignments every week via Moodle.